nedpals/kuman/README.md

 Options:

---version                     Display CLI version --yolo                        Prints the meaning of YOLO.
+--version                     Displays CLI version --yolo                        Prints the meaning of YOLO.
---name                        Name option
+--help                        Displays the list of commands and options --age                         Age option
---help                        Displays the list of commands and options -N                            Shortcut of 'name'
+-A                            Shortcut of 'age'
 -v                            Shortcut of 'version'
 -h                            Shortcut of 'help'